sreecharan7/runner/README.md

    ```bash
    sudo git clone https://github.com/sreecharan7/runner.git && cd runner && sudo bash install.sh && cd .. && sudo rm -rf runner
    ```

 This command clones the repository, runs the installation script, and cleans up after installation.
-   This will be only avalible in the wsl only.

-This command clones the repository, runs the installation script, and cleans up after installation.